 Thriving in a Media Maelstrom

 There's both truth and overstatement in Marshall McLuhan's famous "the medium is the message."
 Clearly, the medium influences the message; witness Twitter, particularly in the hands of our 45th president.
-But his thesis—that the way content is delivered has a greater impact on society than the ideas evoked by the content—ha always troubled me.
+But McLuhan's thesis—that the way content is delivered has a greater impact on society than the ideas evoked by the content—has always troubled me.

 In the age of clickbait and selfies and ever-spawning new forms of social media, the medium in some hands distorts truth.
-Witness fake news.
-We live at a time when the digital noise deafens real ideas and the best entertainments, when narcissism is often more celebrated than connection and honest-to-goodness storytelling.
+We live at a time when the digital racket outshouts real ideas and the most thoughtful entertainments.
+Narcissism is often more celebrated than connection and honest-to-goodness storytelling.

 While there’s more noise than ever, there is also more to celebrate.
 The long-predicted deaths of newspapering, journalism, and extended narrative in the form of memorable novels and nonfiction books has not come to pass.
 Yes, traditional media has taken hits, but a new generation has managed to survive by making old forms anew, by creating new ones, and by using digital platforms to connect people around the world.

 For those of us working in a media-related field, the challenges and opportunities abound.
 Most people consume more media than ever before—whether for work, entertainment, or the drug-like attraction of distraction—but making good choices and using diminishing time wisely has never been more difficult.